palantir/gradle-baseline/README.md

     ```
 - `ShutdownHook`: Applications should not use `Runtime#addShutdownHook`.
 - `SwitchStatementDefaultCase`: Switch statements should avoid using default cases.
 Default cases prevent the [MissingCasesInEnumSwitch](http://errorprone.info/bugpattern/MissingCasesInEnumSwitch.html) check from detecting when an enum value is not explicitly handled.
 This check is important to help avoid incorrect behavior when new enum values are introduced.
 - `GradleCacheableTaskAction`: Gradle plugins should not call `Task.doFirst` or `Task.doLast` with a lambda, as that is not cacheable.
+See [gradle/gradle#5510](https://github.com/gradle/gradle/issues/5510) for more details.

 ## com.palantir.baseline-checkstyle
 Checkstyle rules can be suppressed on a per-line or per-block basis.
 (It is good practice to first consider formatting